-It doesn't mean you're busy enough - every founder is busy.
-It means the work you're doing that an EA could own has crossed a threshold where the cost of your time on that work exceeds the cost of the support.
-For most founders, that threshold arrives earlier than they think, and the delay costs more than the hire would have.
+It doesn’t mean you’re busy enough – every founder is busy.
+It means the work you’re doing that an EA could own has crossed a threshold where the cost of your time on that work exceeds the cost of the support.
+For most founders, that threshold arrives earlier than they think, and the delay costs more than the caution is worth.

 The Readiness Threshold: What the Numbers Say

-According to DonnaPro's experience across hundreds of founder engagements, the typical CEO or founder who hires their first executive assistant is running a company with between 5 and 20 people.
-They're not necessarily in crisis.
-What they share is a consistent pattern: approximately 10 hours per week spent on admin work alone - scheduling, inbox management, travel, document preparation - before accounting for the broader category of coordination, follow-up, and reactive work that an EA can own.
+According to DonnaPro’s experience across hundreds of founder engagements, the typical CEO or founder who hires their first executive assistant is running a company with between 5 and 20 people.
+They’re not necessarily in crisis.
+What they share is a consistent pattern: approximately 10 hours per week spent on admin work alone – scheduling, inbox management, travel logistics, follow-ups, document preparation – that an EA could own completely.

 Stage 1: Pre-product / Pre-revenue (1-5 people)